rishikmora/IPL-AUCTION/README.md

 - **Session Resume**: Refresh the page mid-auction and you're back where you left off (session stored in localStorage)
 - **Mobile Responsive**: Works on phones, tablets, and desktops
 - **Host Controls**: Auctioneer has an isolated control bar with hammer button and optional auto-hammer-at-zero toggle
+- **Squad Peek**: Tap any franchise's purse card mid-auction to see every player they've bought, what they paid, and what's left

 ### 🛡️ Security
 - **No Client Writes**: All mutations go through `SECURITY DEFINER` stored procedures; RLS blocks direct table access